mstr-dev/Visualization-Plugins-Deprecated/README.md

 2. Restart the web server.

 ###Create Customized Visualiztions
-You can follow the introduction [Here](https://lw.microstrategy.com/MSDZ/MSDL/10/docs/projects/VisSDK_All/Default.htm#topics/HTML5/Creating_an_HTML5_visualization.htm%3FTocPath%3DVisualization%2520SDK%7CHTML5%2520Visualizations%7C_____0) to create a new customized visualization.
+You can follow the [introduction](https://lw.microstrategy.com/MSDZ/MSDL/10/docs/projects/VisSDK_All/Default.htm#topics/HTML5/Creating_an_HTML5_visualization.htm%3FTocPath%3DVisualization%2520SDK%7CHTML5%2520Visualizations%7C_____0) to create a new customized visualization.

 ###Sharing Strategy
 Sharing your visualizations is highly encouraged.